Back to Research

 The Hayfield, landscape painting by Worthington Whittredge.

-Counter-thesis: the hard part of Claude Code adoption is not access to the coding agent.
-The hard part is keeping ownership when the agent can move faster than the review habit around it.
+The hard part of adoption is not access to the agent.
+It is keeping ownership when the agent moves faster than the review habit around it.
+So the first job is a shared file the agent reads and a reviewer enforces.

-The first failure mode is a bloated CLAUDE.md.
-Teams add everything: build notes, preferences, old incident history, product context, and half-finished decisions.
-The fix is a durable-rule filter.
-If the instruction should apply next month and a reviewer would enforce it, it belongs.
+Keep it short on purpose.
+A bloated CLAUDE.md, full of build notes, old incidents, and half-made decisions, gets ignored fast.
+Use a simple filter: if a rule should still apply next month and a reviewer would enforce it, it belongs in the file.
 If it only helps one task, keep it in the prompt.

 # CLAUDE.md